aaronpk/webmention.io/README.md

 </methodResponse>
 ```

-You can start using this right now to quickly handle Pingbacks as WebMentions on your own domain.
-This is a way to bootstrap the WebMention protocol until more services adopt it.
+You can start using this right now to quickly handle Pingbacks as Webmentions on your own domain.
+This is a way to bootstrap the Webmention protocol until more services adopt it.

 ## License